Treagle350/Stegware-destroyer/README.md

 > Installable via package manager.

 ### Project status
-This project works but has not been rigorously tested yet, consider it to be a prototype/concept more than a finished version as of now.
+This project works but has not been rigorously tested yet to prove its efficiency in stegware/malware removal, consider it to be a prototype/concept more than a finished version as of now.